tencent cloud

 Note:

-You may navigate to VOD > Application Management, select an application, and click Enter Application to access the Media Asset Management Guide.
+You can go to VOD > Application Management, select an application, and click Enter Application to access the Media Asset Management Guide.

 On the Audio/Video Management page, you can search for a recorded video by entering its file prefix.